William Bowers

 William Bowers (January 17, 1916 – March 27, 1987) was an American reporter, playwright, and screenwriter.
 He worked as a reporter in Long Beach, California and for Life magazine, and specialized in writing comedy-westerns.
 He also turned out several thrillers.

-Career

-Bowers' first play was Where Do We Go From Here? that ran for 15 performances in 1968.
+Biography

+Bowers was born in Las Cruces, New Mexico, the son of a local doctor.
+His family moved to Dallas, Texas when Bowers was five and then to Long Beach, California, where he attended Long Beach Poly High School in 1933.
+Froug attended the University of Missouri from 1933 to 1937.

+He worked on newspapers for United Press.
+Bowers's first play was Where Do We Go From Here?, which was produced by Oscar Hammerstein and was based on his fraternity house at the University of Missouri.
+The play ran for 15 performances in 1938.
+This led to Bowers being offered a seven year contract with Columbia Pictures to write movies starting at $100 a week.
+According to William Froug, "During the following twenty years he turned out scores of features ranging from wild comedies to melodramas to Westerns.
+His best work often combines elements of all three."

 RKO

 Bowers signed with RKO.
 His first credited screenplay was My Favorite Spy for Kay Kyser in 1942.
-Also at that studio Bowers helped write the musical comedy Seven Days' Leave (1942), which was a huge hit, and The Adventures of a Rookie (1943) with the team of Carney and Brown.
-He also did Higher and Higher (1943), Frank Sinatra's first movie.
+Also at that studio Bowers helped write the musical comedy Seven Days' Leave (1942), which was a considerable hit, and The Adventures of a Rookie (1943) with the team of Carney and Brown.
+He also did Higher and Higher (1943), Frank Sinatra's second movie.